byroot/byroot.github.io/_posts/2025-02-24-http2-past-the-load-balancer.markdown

 And that's exactly the main thing HTTP/2 solved, by allowing multiplexing of requests inside a single TCP connection, solving the head-of-line blocking issue[^2].

-It also did a few other things, such as mandating the use of encryption and also compressing request and response headers with GZip, and "server push", but multiplexing is really the big one.
+It also did a few other things, such as mandating the use of encryption[^3] and also compressing request and response headers with GZip, and "server push", but multiplexing is really the big one.

 ## Why It Doesn't Matter Over LAN